django-daiquiri/daiquiri-docker-compose/readme.md

     ```shell
     # connect to the docker
     docker exec -ti daiquiri bash

-    # do either
-    python manage.py createsuperuser
     ```

-1. Create PostgreSQL app data DB
-  ...

-1. Create PostgreSQL test data DB

-    ...

 ## Multiple Daiquiri instances on a single docker host
 You can have multiple running Daiquiri instances on a single docker host as long as you pay attention to three things.

 1. Use different folders containing the Daiquiri `docker-compose` repo to make sure docker-compose considers your build attempts to be different projects.
 Unfortunately currently there is no manual configuration for this because the `COMPOSE_PROJECT_NAME` option seems to be broken.
-1. Make sure to use different `GLOBAL_PREFIX` settings in your `variables.local` to avoid conflicts between your docker containers and volumes.
+1. Make sure to use different `GLOBAL_PREFIX` settings in your `var/app.local` to avoid conflicts between your docker containers and volumes.
 1. And obviously change the `FINALLY_EXPOSED_PORT` settings to make sure to use a free port to expose Daiquiri.